Highlights from the Ratings and Financial Report for Yamana Gold Inc. (AUY)

 Barclays gave a rating of “Equal Weight” to AUY, setting the target price at $5.50 in the report published on January 06th of the previous year.

-During the last 5 trading sessions, AUY fell by -11.04%, which changed the moving average for the period of 200-days by +8.31% in comparison to the 20-day moving average, which settled at $5.09.
-In addition, Yamana Gold Inc. saw 4.98% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AUY rose by +2.80%, which changed the moving average for the period of 200-days by +17.16% in comparison to the 20-day moving average, which settled at $4.95.
+In addition, Yamana Gold Inc. saw 13.27% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for AUY